Puppy Owners Manual

 Please note: The play yard is to be a temporary tool until you are ready to crate train at 12-16 weeks old or move your puppy to a designated area to sleep or stay when unsupervised.
 All young puppies should be contained in some way for their safety while unattended.
 Some people disagree with crating your dog.
 However, dogs appreciate a den, which will come to be their place to seek comfort and rest.
 Avoid overuse of the crate which can lead to adverse effects on bones and joints.

 Please refrain from the temptation to use the crate as a “time out” or punishment.
 You may only succeed in creating a dog with neurotic tendencies.
 Dogs live in the present moment, they are not capable of understanding a reprimanded for something they did five minutes ago.
 This is what makes the dog special, the very reason why they are able to endlessly forgive us our offenses and offer a lifetime of unconditional love and companionship.

 TIP: DON’T RUSH YOUR PUPPY WHEN IT COMES TO HOUSEBREAKING, IT TAKES TIME FOR MUSCLES TO DEVELOP THAT ALLOW TOY BREEDS TO “HOLD IT”

-If you have ever watch a pack of dogs interact and play, there is a whole lot of communication going on, for example, when a dog lies on his back in response to a growl from another dog, we know this to mean that he is being submissive to a dog that is more dominant.
-He's saying
+If you have ever watched a pack of dogs interact and play, there is a whole lot of communication going on, for example, when a dog lies on his back in response to a growl from another dog, we know this to mean that he is being submissive to a dog that is more dominant.
+He’s saying